SecretDeveloper/lsv/docs/lua_integration.md

 - Use quoting helpers in Lua (e.g., `shquote`) to avoid unintended shell expansion.
 - Prefer read-only tools in previewers to avoid accidental modification of files.

----

-If you have ideas or want to visualize additional flows, add new PlantUML snippets in this document.